-Billboard, News, Event, and Profile are all custom post types that are built into Red.
+There are multiple custom post types including News, Event, Profile and more.
 Each post type is designed with specific purposes in mind.
 The term “Post” is used to describe a distinct block of content that may include text, headers, images, links, etc. Posts can be used alone or in groups on specific page types.
-For example, a “News” post can appear on a News page that lists all news, or can be used in a News Highlight within an internal page.
+For example, a “News” post can appear on a News page that lists all news or can be used in a News Highlight within an internal page.

 Posts can also be categorized into different groups that can be published on different pages, for example, “All News” or “Research News” pages that only show posts in those categories.

 If you are familiar with WordPress, you will notice that Pages are different on the Red Multisite than on a basic installation.
 The UIC Red theme uses mostly custom page templates and custom fields grouped into content “components” for building pages.
-The basic page types are Default Template which is used for the majority of your pages; Landing Page which is for the first page of the different sections of your website; News Listing, Event Listing and Directory which are used to list specific posts on a page(s); and Contact Page which can include various contact components and forms.
+The basic page types are Default Template which is used for the majority of your pages; Landing Page which is for the first page of the different sections of your website; and multiple types of Listing pages which are used to list specific posts on a page(s); and Contact Page which can include various contact components and forms.

-In the Users and Section Groups tools, you can add, delete and define users and their roles with the site.
-Tools and Settings let you import and export content and fine tune the details of your site.
+In the Users section, you can add, delete and define users and their roles with the site to provide different authoring access levels.

-In addition to the Blue color scheme used on this site, there are green, navy and red options which you can preview at the links below.
+In addition to the Navy & Red color scheme (used on this site), there are Blue-Navy, Red-Navy and Green-Navy options which you can preview in the slideshow below.